Gag Reflex (novel): Plot

 Set in 2005, Lucy is an 18-year-old girl nearing her high-school graduation and currently lives in a trailer with her mother.
 The story is seen through the view of LiveJournal entries Lucy creates that primarily exist to track the calories she takes in each day while she struggles with anorexia.
 Her entries as seen by a small audience who share eating disorders and encourage self-destructive eating habits.
 They share voyeuristic fantasies of eating food but keeping each other sick.
 She is also having a relationship with two boys Brian and Mike who have sex with her while they cheat on their girlfriends.

 Reception

 Gag Reflex was listed on transgressive fiction author Dennis Cooper's favorite media of 2022 on his personal blog.
 BuzzFeed News listed it as one of the 17 books from independent publishers to read in 2022.
 It received positive reviews from Punk Noir Magazine, The Rumpus, Dead End Follies, and The Observer.

-Emmeline Clein, author of book Dead Weight on the topic of eating disorders, has stated she read Gag Reflex and explored eating disorder forums in research for her book.
+Emmeline Clein, author of book Dead Weight on the topic of eating disorders, stated she read Gag Reflex and explored eating disorder forums in research for her book.